zoltan-antal/household-inventory/README.md

 # Household Inventory Manager

-This is a work-in-progress full-stack web app aimed at helping you keep track of your household consumable items efficiently.
+This is a work-in-progress web app aimed at helping you keep track of your household consumable items efficiently.
 From groceries to toiletries, this app will simplify inventory management and shopping.

 ## Features: